 The European Union's General Data Protection Regulation (GDPR) contains a slew of such terms.
 Of the many concepts at play in the new regulation, the notion of "personal data" is one of the most fundamental.

 In order to understand obligations pertaining to how businesses are supposed to handle personal data, it is critical for you to understand what personal data is in the eyes of the regulators.

 The glossary of terms on the EU's GDPR webpage gives a slim definition of personal data, which is:

 "… any information related to a natural person or ‘Data Subject’, that can be used to directly or indirectly identify the person."

-If you've begun looking for information on how to get your operations GDPR compliant, this definition probably feels a little too general.
+If you're trying to achieve or maintain GDPR compliance, this definition probably feels a little too general.
 It leaves it to the reader to imagine what types of data might be considered "identifying."
 Especially as regards "indirect identification."

 International law firm White & Case is one source that has helpfully jumped in with a comparison of GDPR's definition of personal data to its definition in the previous iteration of the EU's (much less far-reaching) data privacy law, to tease out some of the distinctions.
 The more in-depth description of the GDPR rule indicates that personal data can be any information relating to a person that can be "identified or identifiable;" information such as:

 We can see from this list that while what we think of as "personal data" in a casual sense is pretty limited, the way that personal data is construed by the GDPR encompasses a lot more information – information that your business might have on hand and not even fully realize.

 For instance, you probably have client names, addresses and the like in your database – but is some part of your IT operation collecting IP addresses or other data that could be used to tie an individual who you've done business with to a specific location?